 What happened to Venus de Milo?

-An 8 ft. tall plaster copy of one of the world's most famous statues, the Venus de Milo, stood in the fronthall stairwell at HSP, home of the DMWC, Fifteenth and Woodland Ave.
-It had been purchased by the club's art committee from the 1895 Chicago World's Fair.
+An eight foot tall plaster copy of one of the world's most famous statues, the Venus de Milo, stood in the front hall stairwell at Hoyt Sherman Place, home of the Des Moines Women’s.
+Club tradition says that it had been purchased by the club's art committee from the 1895 Chicago World's Fair.
+A mystery around its origins remains.
+In 1928 the Cumming School of Art needed to move out of the third floor of the downtown library.

 In the mid-40's during a redecoration of the club, members decided Venus must go.
 Some thought her old-fashioned, or overpowering or too conspicuous when the front door opened on her ageless glory.